psibi/tldr-hs/README.md

   -u,--update              Update offline cache of tldr pages -p,--platform PLATFORM   Prioritize specfic platform while searching.
 Valid
-                           values include linux, osx, windows, sunos COMMAND                  name of the command
+                           values include linux, osx, windows, sunos -L,--language LOCALE     Preferred language for the page returned COMMAND                  name of the command -a,--about               About this program
 ```

 Or a much better example of the usage: